Stanislas0/KDD_CUP_2020_MLTrack2_SPEIT/README.md

 If you have any question about our solutions, please raise an issue or contact ```qinkai.zheng1028@gmail.com```.

-There is also a [represention video](https://www.bilibili.com/video/BV1UZ4y1M7uA).
+There is also a [representation video](https://www.bilibili.com/video/BV1UZ4y1M7uA).

 ## Introduction